 - Gaining weight from ‘over-fuelling’ is a real danger – even a 1kg weight gain can be the difference between winning and losing.

 - Breakfast can be anything from eggs and smoked salmon to pasta, rice or quinoa.

 - Timing is often the first thing to be improved in a rider’s diet - carbohydrate, protein and fluid intake is prioritised immediately after each race to kickstart recovery.

 Want to know more?
-Read the full article here, including additional tips from Corinne Reinhard, Senior EU Sport Nutrition Manager at PowerBar, and Judith Haudum, nutritionist for the BMC Racing Team.
+Read the full article here: What do Tour de France cyclists eat?
+It features additional tips from Corinne Reinhard, Senior EU Sport Nutrition Manager at PowerBar, and Judith Haudum, nutritionist for the BMC Racing Team.